Angles Of Polygons

 Some polygons have special names, depending on the number of sides they have.

 The following table gives the names and properties of polygons with different number of sides.
 Scroll

 down the page for more examples and solutions.

 For polygons with more sides, it is easier and quite common to use a number to indicate the number of sides.
 For eg. 15-gon or 23-gon.

 Practice the names of polygons with the following worksheets

-Names of Polygons - Give the number of sides
+Number of Sides In Polygons - Give the number of sides.

 We welcome your feedback, comments and questions about this site or page.
 Please submit your feedback or enquiries via our Feedback page.